tri-inbold/Nilfisk-Naming-Generator/README.md

 - Empty fields are automatically excluded
 - Spaces in fields are replaced with dashes
 - All fields are joined with underscores
+- text devide by , will create many names in the same time

+## Contact
+tri.vu.trong@inbold.com